Jerry McNerney: Caucus memberships

+California State Senate

+On December 8, 2023, McNerney filed for an open seat in District 5 of the California State Senate, upending a move into the race by Assemblymember Carlos Villapudua.
+McNerney defeated Republican Jim Shoemaker in the general election.
+He assumed office on December 2, 2024.

+In the State Senate, McNerney has introduced legislation known as the No Robo Bosses Act (SB7) that would regulate artificial intelligence (AI) technologies in workplace settings.
+If enacted, the bill would require human oversight of automated decision-making systems in California workplaces.

 Political positions

 United States Supreme Court

 After the Supreme Court overturned Roe v.
 Wade in 2022, McNerney called it "a partisan body that is no longer a legitimate arbiter of our Constitution."
 He said it had a "far-right minority agenda" that is a "threat not only to our country, but to the world."